-What about paper’s second media bias—distinctiveness?
-Here the PDF faces an inherent disadvantage: it is little more than one additional item in a box of digital messages.
-It lacks the tactile boundaries that allow us to distinguish between two physical documents by touch.
-The hand cannot tell the difference between a PDF file and the buttons of a Windows interface.
-Sensory differentiation is left solely to the eyes—a weaker form of recognition than feeling a page’s edges, its texture, or even the weight and thickness of the paper, all of which can signal a document’s significance.
-Moreover, because a PDF exists within a system continuously connected—through wired or wireless networks—to the internet, it is nearly impossible to impose meaningful boundaries around highly sensitive documents.
+When considered in terms of distinctiveness, the PDF faces an inherent disadvantage: it is just another item in the digital message box.
+It lacks the tactile boundaries that allow us to distinguish between physical documents by touch, leaving sensory differentiation to sight alone.
+Reading a PDF on a screen fails to provide the sensory input that comes from feeling a page’s edges, texture, or even the weight and thickness of paper that signal a document’s significance.
+Moreover, because a PDF exists within a system continuously connected to the internet through wired or wireless networks, it is nearly impossible to impose meaningful boundaries around highly sensitive documents.
 The exposure or compromise of such files can inflict irreversible harm on individuals, organizations, or even entire states.
+This vulnerability is one reason why paper-based documents remain in use.

-This persistent vulnerability helps explain why, for more than two decades, the industrialised West—the very region that pioneered digital technologies—has explored the possibility of eliminating paper-based documents, yet remains far from achieving that goal.
-Even so, the PDF format has been widely adopted.
+For more than two decades, the industrialized West, which pioneered digital technologies, has explored the possibility of eliminating paper-based documents; however, this goal remains elusive.
+To date, the PDF format has been widely adopted.
 Millions of documents have been scanned and incorporated into vast digital infrastructures.
-For many people, accessing such files has become routine—but the same ease now extends to hackers and other malicious actors.
-As a result, certain documents are still regarded by institutions as too sensitive to digitise.
+PDF files are now routinely accessed by many people, and with equal ease by hackers and other malicious actors.
+For this reason, certain documents are still considered by institutions to be too sensitive to digitize.
 These remain in paper form, or are stored digitally only on secure, tightly controlled devices that remain offline.

-Let us pause to consider, in the American context, two notable categories of documents that continue to preserve the significance of paper: highly sensitive documents and wills.
-Highly Sensitive Documents (HSD) are defined under U.S. federal law as materials connected to national security, subject to foreign intelligence surveillance regulations, related to covert government activity, or containing information that could endanger witnesses or compromise ongoing investigations.
-According to legal guidelines, such documents must be kept secure—either as physical paper copies or stored on isolated computer drives that are completely disconnected from any network.
+In the United States, two categories of documents attest to the enduring significance of paper: highly sensitive documents and wills.
+Under U.S. federal law, highly sensitive documents are defined as materials pertaining to national security, subject to foreign intelligence surveillance regulations, related to covert government activity, or containing information that could endanger witnesses or compromise ongoing investigations.
+By law, such documents must be kept secure either as physical paper copies or stored on isolated computer drives that are disconnected from any network.

 Wills provide a second example.
-In U.S. courts—even those that allow the initial submission of digital copies to begin probate proceedings—paper originals are still regarded as essential evidence.
+In U.S. courts, even where digital copies may be submitted to initiate probate proceedings, paper originals are required for formal submission.
 Experts are often called upon to verify the authenticity of signatures and to ensure that the document shows no signs of tampering, deletion, addition, or forgery.
-This reliance on physical documents persists even in technologically advanced states such as California, cradle of many digital innovations, where the original will must be physically filed with the court within days of submission for the approval process to begin at all.
+This reliance on physical documents remains common practice even in technologically advanced states such as California, the cradle of many digital innovations.
+The original will document must be physically filed with the court within several days of submission for the approval process to begin.

-In sum, the media ecology of the third decade of the twenty-first century is marked by the coexistence of digital and non-digital documents and by a functional division of labor between them.
+The media ecology of the third decade of the twenty-first century is characterized by the coexistence of digital and non-digital documents and a functional division of labor between them.
 Consider a familiar scene at an immigration counter in a major international airport.
-Travelers arriving from abroad clutch their passports; the sudden realization that the document is missing is a classic source of panic.
+Travelers arriving from abroad clutch their passports; a sudden realization that the document is missing is a classic source of panic.
 In such moments, the passport’s physicality serves as a powerful psychological anchor.